daekeun-ml/ggv2-cv-mlops-workshop/README.md

         }
     }
     ```
-3. Run the `init.sh` file on your local machine or the Cloud9 IDE.
+3. Run the `init_ubuntu.sh` or `init_mac.sh` file on your local machine or the Cloud9 IDE.
 In this cell script, the following tasks are performed automatically.
    * Modify json recipe file in `recipes` folder.
    * Modify `config_utils.py` in `artifacts` folder.
    * Compress all contents of the `artifacts` folder into zip file and upload it to your S3 bucket.
    * Register your custom component to Greengrass v2.
 4. Deploy the component.
-We recommend deploying from the web console or using the greengrass-cli.
+We recommend deploying from the web console or using the `greengrass-cli`.
 5. Open a new terminal window in the Cloud9 IDE to check the greengrass log and component log.
     ```
     $ sudo tail -f /greengrass/v2/logs/greengrass.log